VA Disability Benefits for PTSD

 The VA denies the benefits claim on the grounds that the stressor is not verified and that the veteran did not provide enough information to verify the stressor.

-The VA also likes to deny PTSD claims on the grounds that you don't have a diagnosis of PTSD.
-In many cases, however, if you are not diagnosed with PTSD you may be diagnosed with depression or generalized anxiety.
-It would be an error for the VA to reject your PTSD claim on the grounds that you have depression instead.
-The VA would have to investigate whether service-connection is appropriate for depression or some other mental disability.
+The VA sometimes denies PTSD claims on the grounds that you don't have a diagnosis of PTSD.
+In many cases, if you are not diagnosed with PTSD, you may be diagnosed with depression or generalized anxiety.
+It would be an error for the VA to reject your PTSD claim on the grounds that you have depression instead; the VA would have to investigate whether service-connection is appropriate for depression or another mental disability.

-Another reason why the VA denies PTSD benefits claims is because many veterans make the mistake of re-filling PTSD benefits claims without any new evidence. or they submit evidence that is not really material to their PTSD.
+Another reason why the VA denies PTSD benefits claims is that many veterans make the mistake of refiling PTSD benefits claims without any new evidence, or they submit evidence that is not really material to their PTSD.

 In order to ensure the greatest degree of success in re-opened disability claims, we recommend that you look very carefully at the reason why the VA denied your claim last time.